bjornekelund/ACOM-Controller/README.md

 *ACOM 700S*, *ACOM 1200S*, and *ACOM 2020S* shortwave radio power amplifiers from the desktop via its RS-232 remote control interface.

-Important: ACOM 700S with firmware 1.6 will not respond correctly to the front power button when this app is running.
+Important: ACOM 700S with firmware 1.6 and a fully equipped RS-232 cable will not respond correctly to the front power button when this app is running.
 If you do not want to use the app for powering down the PA, stop the app, then power down.

 With the help of an ethernet serial port client and server or a serial port tunneling application like `com2tcp` it can also be used for geographically remote operation.